RittickSR/notification-service/README.md

 - Automated testing should be added to help speed up development and deployment.
 - Adding users can be delegated to a separate service that manages and handles adding, removing and updating users.
 But due to the scale of the assignment we have to put the user service here as well.
 - Notification templates could be used that can simplify the system further, these templates would have empty fields, that can be filled via params, ensuring consistency across notifications.
+- Code should be dockerized to help with deployments.